Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 Here and in the following, we are specializing the theory of \emph{Reedy cofibrations} to the (mono, epi) weak factorization system on $\Set$.
-To see when Reedy monomorphic maps have monomorphic cell maps, we use the following lemma.
-Recall that a map in a diagram category $\Func{\CatC}{\Set}$ is \emph{epi-projective} if it has the left lifting property against all epimorphisms.
+To see when Reedy monomorphisms have monic cell maps, we use the following lemma.
+Recall that a map is \emph{epi-projective} if it has the left lifting property against all epimorphisms.